Laaas/LuaConfig/README.md

 ## Writing to the configuration files from NS2
-Whenever a configuration file is written to, the original Lua configuration file will **not** be updated. **Instead** a new matching and corrected JSON file is created.
+Whenever a configuration file is written to, the original Lua configuration file will **not** be updated. **Instead** the JSON file is corrected.
 Updating the Lua file is simply not possible without extreme levels of complexity (and even then it would probably still not be good enough).

-You must manually update the Lua configuration file so that it is equivalent to the new JSON file, but I would personally recommend you to not use Lua configuration for anything that has to be written to by NS2 itself.
+You must manually update the Lua configuration file so that it is equivalent to the JSON file, but I would personally recommend you to not use Lua configuration for anything that has to be written to by NS2 itself.

-E.g. if you have a wrongly configure DiscordBridge.lua, shine will make a DiscordBridge.json file that is correct.
-This JSON file will override the original Lua file, i.e. when Shine attempts to load the DiscordBridge configuration, it will load DiscordBridge.json and not DiscordBridge.lua.
+E.g. if you have a wrongly configured DiscordBridge.lua, Shine will attempt to update it and fix it.
-So one must delete the JSON version to load the Lua version instead.
+Since the Lua file can't be updated, the JSON file will be updated.

-## Example
+# Example
 ```
 setfenv(1, {})